April 24, 2013. Day 8. La Hoya to Carmona.

 The drive through the gorge was spectacular, although if driving you have to have your wits about you since the road is very narrow in parts and meeting oncoming traffic can be daunting.
 (Fortunately for us, John is an excellent driver.)
 From the gorge, the road winds its way up past pines and eroded rock.
 Suddenly, we came to a sign I was looking for: Bobastro.
 We veered left following the sign and rose some 610 metres (2000 feet) through more pines for 6 kilometres (3.5 miles) until we came to a roadside booth to our right: the stop to get to Bobastro.
 Bobastro was headquarters of the 9th-century rebel Omar Ibn Hafsun.
 Hafsun, a Muwallad (Christian convert to Islam) apparently dissatisfied by his treatment from his Moorish overlords in Córdoba, rebelled and withdrew into the mountains surrounding Alora.
 He overcame all attempts to defeat him and converted back to Christianity and built a church in Bobastro.
 This is what we wanted to see.

-And there stood the church, not a building but an open-air site with a sanctuary hewed out of a massive, grey limestone rock.
+After winding our way between trees and rocks, we suddenly came across the church, not a building but an open-air site with a sanctuary hewed out of a massive, grey limestone rock.
 It’s hard to believe that there was any building here, since all signs of walls and pillars have completely disappeared.
 In fact, I wonder if there ever were any walls or pillars at all.

 What’s interesting of what’s left is the horseshoe arch in the centre of the carved rock.
 This may have been influenced by the horseshoe arches from Córdoba’s Great Mosque (the first part of which had already been built) but it more likely harkens back to the horseshoe arches of Visigothic churches, which predate the mosque in Córdoba.
 In fact, it has been argued that it belonged to a Christian community that survived in this isolated mountain spot of al-Andalus (Muslim Spain) after the arrival of the Moors; others feel it was built by Ibn Hafsun after his conversion to Christianity and is therefore a Mozarabic work (Mozarabs were Christians who lived under Moorish rule).